-- 7. Wheel and Tire - a.
-If necessary to meet tire speed recommendations, use optional wheels.
-See 3.11B.21, 3.11B.23. - 8.
-Side and Center Stands - a.
-Prior to making run, secure side and center stands in the "up" position with "zip ties" or safety wire. - 9.
-Windshield, Fairings, Side Covers, and Seats - a.
+Prior to making run, secure side and center stands in the "up" position with zip ties or safety wire.

+(8) Windshield, Fairings, Side Covers, and Seats

 Motorcycles originally factory equipped with a fairing and windshield, seat and side covers shall participate with original equipment.
-The fairings and windshield shall remain in original appearance (height, width and contour). - E. Modified Productions (M) Class - 1.
-Definition: Modified Production (M) Class - a.
+The fairings and windshield shall remain in original appearance (height, width and contour).

+E. Modified Productions (M) Class

+- 1. Modified Production (M) Class - a.
 This class is designed to advance the efficiency of production motorcycles attempting records and increase their strength and stability.
 Construction of the modified motorcycle shall retain the original (O.E.M.) frame and not be purpose built.
 Modified class may include factory produced off road, limited production and road racing motorcycles with less than 500 in production available to the public.
 This class does not include factory produced road racing or any other specialized racing models unless available to the public. - b.
-Acceptable alterations include: - i.
-Modifications of steering head angle but must remain in original location. - ii.
-Removal or modification of miscellaneous brackets, braces, mounts, etc. - iii.
-Swing-arm length, design, type, manufacturer and attachment method. - c.
-Maximum total wheelbase shall not exceed factory O.E.M. dimensions by more than +10 percent.
+Acceptable alterations include: - Modifications of steering head angle but must remain in original location. - (2) Removal or modification of miscellaneous brackets, braces, mounts, etc. - Swing-arm length, design, type, manufacturer and attachment method. - c.
+Maximum total wheelbase shall not exceed factory O.E.M. dimensions by more than 10 percent.
 Measurement will be taken at the most rearward axle setting.
 It shall be the participant's responsibility to provide proper documentation listing specifications. - d.
 The main frame engine/transmission mounts and tubes must remain unmodified.
 The main frame is defined as the connection from the steering neck to the engine mounts and swing arm pivots. - e.
 The engine and frame must be from the same manufacturer. - f.
-The lowest part of seat and handlebar grips shall not exceed an imaginary line drawn between the tops of the rims.
+The lowest part of seat and handlebar grips shall not exceed an imaginary line drawn between the tops of the rims. - g.
+Modified frame class may be subject to special scrutineering of structure welds. - It shall be the participant's responsibility to provide proper documentation listing all O.E.M. specifications for any modifications at the time of scrutineering. - Bikes that meet the requirements for the Modified Class by definition shall not also run in the 'A' Special Construction class during the same meet.